 Adjust Natural Light with the Flash: The output of your shot will not pan out unless you balance your flash with the existing natural light.
 With the compatible balance of both flash and natural light, you can produce a breathtaking and realistic macro photo.

 In order to derive the best upshot, you can go for a 30% flash and 70% natural light.
-Don’t hold back to experiment by dialing down the flash as it will let you understand and figure out the correct ratio.
+Don’t hold back from the experiment by dialing down the flash as it will let you understand and figure out the correct ratio.

 Ponder over the Flash Bracket: This device is very popular among wedding and event photographers.
 But photographers also deploy it for macro photography.